 Wombaroo Teat Range

-Out of pouch kangaroos, wombat and koalas.
+Out of pouch kangaroos and wallabies.

 A range of latex teats are available with a sleeve to fit bottles with a neck diameter of 18-24mm.
 The 120ml plastic bottle fit these teats and has graduations in ml.